ananthp/carnatic_scores/FAQ.markdown

 ## Who are you?

 I am Ananth.
 I compose music.
+You can listen to my music and find out more about me at [Beautifulnote.com](http://beautifulnote.com/blog)

 ## Why are you making FREE notations?